 Mexico City is quite large, and the different areas are pretty spread out.
 Each unique area offers something special, and there are over a dozen different neighborhoods.
 How will you know which is the best neighborhood to stay in Mexico City?

-Read on to find the where to stay in Mexico City, learn some fun facts, and start planning your activities for your once in a lifetime trip to the beautiful capital.
+Read on to find where to stay in Mexico City, learn some fun facts, and start planning your activities for your once in a lifetime trip to the beautiful capital.
 Whether you’re looking for a Mexico City Airbnb, a 5-star hotel, or a quaint boutique hotel, I got you covered.

 Where to Stay in Mexico City – Quick Summary